AlphonsusNguyen/cybersecurity-certificate-notes/6 Sound the Alarm - Detection and Response/2 Network monitoring and analysis.md

 ## Network

-- IoC: Indicators of compromise, observable evidence that there may have been a security incident
+- IoC: Indicators of compromise, observable evidence that there may have been a security incident.
+IOC helps security analysts detect network traffic abnormalities by providing a way to identify an attack
 - Data exfiltration: Unauthorized transmission of data from a system
 - Network _traffic_: Amount of data that moves across network.
 - Network _data_: The data itself.